Cybersecurity & Freelancers

 - Review and Record - Neil Lewis, publisher of CyberSafe.com, told Modern Work magazine that if you're unsure how to protect data, a good start is to create a document that lists areas to improve data protection and start taking the first steps.
 If you track every step you've taken towards data protection, this document should show good intention and may keep you safe from fines or damage, should a data breach occur.

 - Cyber Insurance - Cyber insurance is a good way to protect your business from a cyber-attack.
 Aon provide a cyber insurance which covers both your business’s liability following the loss of personal data, and the cost of meeting your obligations when personal data is lost - saving financial worry for freelancers.
 IPSE members receive exclusive enhancements to Aon’s cyber cover at no additional cost.

 - Consider training for employees - If your business has employees, it’s important to train them in basic cyber-security, such as identifying email phishing scams.
 These are emails which include links or attachments which can infect your computer and network with viruses.

-If you’re already a Cashplus Business Account customer, you’ll have access to a wide range of offers in your Online Servicing Marketplace.
+If you’re already a Cashplus Business Bank Account customer, you’ll have access to a wide range of offers in your Online Servicing Marketplace.
 One of these is a discounted IPSE membership!
-Login to your Online Servicing or Mobile App to find out more.
-If you’re not a Cashplus customer, you can apply for a Business Current Account and benefit from a discounted IPSE membership as well as many other useful offers.
+Login to your Online Banking or Cashplus Bank App to find out more.
+If you’re not a Cashplus customer, you can apply for a Business Bank Account and benefit from a discounted IPSE membership as well as many other useful offers.

 This content was created on 4th June 2019